Advanced Price Action Patterns

 Think carefully and plan your future strategy.

-A pattern in which the upper and lower trend lines converge
+There is a pattern in which the upper and lower trend lines

 Rise (upward triangle holding)